 I keep board-game and card-game templates on my work computer; I often use them for in-class activities to ease the students into the lesson and to have fun with each other in English.
 I throw in different kinds of rules and content to help students practice speaking with specific tenses and aspects.

 I enjoy pelmanism card-games, such as matching synonyms, or a pair of images showing the same activity.
 These help me to start the lesson or to fill time or review previous things that we studied.
+Read more about using pelmanism in the classroom here!

 While teaching English in Japan, what has been the biggest difficulty you’ve faced?
 How did you overcome/are you overcoming it?